theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

         }
 ~~~~

 For the first lambda expression, there is no need to declare the type of the result since it is clearly the same as the type of the variable `result` and its type can be seen 2 lines earlier.
-For the second lambda expression, the reader may have to think a little more, but if they know about `choose`, they know that both argument should have the same result type.
+For the second lambda expression, the reader may have to think a little more, but if they know about `choose`, they know that both arguments should have the same result type.

 #### Declare parameter types